marcopolo97/udacityproject/projects/02_trivia_api/starter/README.md

 General:

-- Deletes a question from the database as long as it exists in the database
+- Deletes a question from the database as long as it exists
+- Returns the deleted question, as well as a new total of questions, along with 10 random questions.

 Sample: